The Spiritual Battle: the World the Flesh and the Devil

 Instruct those who are rich in this present world not to be conceited or to fix their hope on the uncertainty of riches, but on God, who richly supplies us with all things to enjoy.
 Instruct them to do good, to be rich in good works, to be generous and ready to share, storing up for themselves the treasure of a good foundation for the future, so that they may take hold of that which is life indeed (1 Timothy 6:17-19).

 Jesus said if we seek first God’s kingdom and His righteousness our needs will be provided (Matthew 6:33).
 Can we be content with what God has provided, with just food and covering?
-(1 Timothy 6:6-8) And when we give to other’s needs, generously from the heart, we experience two things: joy and a greater detachment from the things of this world.
+(1 Timothy 6:6-8) When we give to other’s needs, generously from the heart, we experience two things: joy and a greater detachment from the things of this world.

-We should take encouragement from the ‘cloud of witnesses’ in Hebrews 11 who:
+Take encouragement from the ‘cloud of witnesses’ in Hebrews 11 who:

 All these died in faith, without receiving the promises, but having seen them and having welcomed them from a distance, and having confessed that they were strangers and exiles on the earth (Hebrews 11:13).